garfix/nli-go/doc/remarks.md

+## 2020-12-29

+Working on a demo for the blocks world.

+Introduced sub-commands for the cli application.

 ## 2020-12-26

 I watched https://www.youtube.com/watch?v=ZsYWwtNtag0&list=PLUj-3pwbaDzMLHdkxPUllgDEj3x5gIQV6&index=8 .
 It names the `functional uncertainty equation` that links parts of the sentence that are separated by a long distance.
 In the example